kareynolds/spoilerReveal/README.md

 # spoilerReveal

-A spoiler reveal styled with css &amp; jquery based on one of my favorite movie series
+A simple project but something I enjoyed building this is a spoiler-reveal styled with css and jquery based on one of my favorite movie series